Bartolini94/homepage/README.md

-# Pierwsza testowa strona o autobusie Jelcz M121M
+# First test page about historical Polish Bus Jelcz M121M

 ## Demo

 https://bartolini94.github.io/homepage/

-## Opis
+## Description

-Strona wykonana od zera na potrzeby kursu **Youcode**.
-Będzie na bieżąco aktualizowana w ramach postępów w kursie. :)
+Page created as a part of course by **Youcode**.
+Page will be updated after every new course section. :)